OneOfThePetes/Change-TwitterProfile/README.md

 Figuring out how to upload the images in chunks was a pain in the ass!
 I need to credit MyTwitter: https://github.com/MyTwitter/MyTwitter as their way of solving this issue was an inspiration for me, and essentially helped me complete the goals of my script.

-I've used some code from the awesome OutConsolePicture too!: From https://github.com/NotNotWrongUsually/OutConsolePicture
+I've used some code from the awesome OutConsolePicture too!: https://github.com/NotNotWrongUsually/OutConsolePicture